 Most K-12 Students have a one hour gym class every school day, and thus, have a locker where they change and often keep their clothes.
 Larger schools in NJ can have more than 3,000 students in the locker rooms each day – 3,000 pairs of sweaty clothes, 3,000 sets of hands on the doors.
 Along with the cafeteria and bathrooms, locker rooms have the highest traffic and the most amount of lingering pathogens.
 A NJ news story from September 2016 reads: “‘Unprecedented’ hand-foot-and-mouth disease outbreak reaches fourth school district”.
 So in 2016 from late August to September 15th, 4 schools ended up with hand-foot-and-mouth disease.
 By October a university had 9 cases and mentioned 3 more schools who were not mentioned in the September article.
 Over the fall of last year, many athletic games were cancelled due to a disease outbreak.
 In April 2017 and again in June 2017 ABC News NY reported yet again on the outbreak of hand-foot-and-mouth.

 To understand further, student-athletes are usually provided with a locker for the season in a team locker room – as soon as they arrive, their locker becomes an incubation chamber for the next 3 months.
 For security and personal reasons, janitors are not coming in to clean the lockers or any of the student’s gear.
 As any parent knows, kids are messy and they aren’t cleaning their own gear either – many parents are lucky to see more than one pair of dirty clothes come home a week.
 So with all these clothes and gear sitting around untouched, any bacteria present will remain and potentially grow further.
-Most pathogens are microscopic and colorless, often odorless as well – most teenagers do not realize their dirty clothes are more than filthy.
+Most pathogens are microscopic and, often, odorless as well – most teenagers do not realize their dirty clothes are more than filthy.
+Click here to see what you can do to keep your facility safe.

 Whether it’s a school athletic facility or your local Retro Fitness, always take any reasonable precautions to stay clean.
 While custodial staff do their best to clean as much as possible, germs can still thrive on untreated areas – spray and wipe down gym equipment before and after use, wash your hands frequently, clean your clothes and equipment.
 These are some of the recommended safety measures taking a few extra minutes and may be a slight inconvenience, but may save you a week home sick or worse!